richardpaulhudson/spacy_projects_multiprocessing/README.md

 ### 2.1 Functional requirements

 1. [spaCy project workflows](https://spacy.io/usage/projects) support the definition of dependencies and outputs (files created by commands) in order to ensure that commands are not re-executed unnecessarily on consecutive workflow runs.
 All this functionality should continue to work for each command in a parallel group with respect to the rest of the project file in the same way as it does for a serial command.
 However, the management of dependencies *between* the members of a parallel group is out of scope: the user is responsible for ensuring that no problems occur.
 2. It must be possible to specify a command group of size `m` together with a maximum number of parallel processes `n`, where `n<m`.
-The commands must be assigned to the processes in the group in the order in which they are declared in the project file.
+The commands in the group must be assigned to the available processes in the order in which they are declared in the project file.
 3. If any command within a group returns a non-zero return code, the execution of the other processes in the group should be halted.
 It must be possible to switch off this feature because there might be situations in which a non-zero return code is the expected outcome.
 4. Output from commands and relating to their execution should be managed in such a way that nothing gets lost.
 As far as possible, output from separate parallel commands should be displayed separately.